fastred/AHKActionSheet/README.md

  * Gesture-driven navigation with two ways to hide the control: either quick flick down or swipe and release (at the position when the blur is starting to fade)
  * Use a simple label or a completely custom view above the buttons
  * Use with or without icons (text can be optionally centered)
+ * Status bar style matches the one from the presenting controller

 ## Demo